aaronbieber/old-blog/source/_posts/2013-04-08-why-python-is-your-tooling-language-of-choice.markdown

 ---
+title: Why Python Is Your Tooling Language of Choice
 layout: post
-title: "Why Python is your tooling language of choice"
 date: 2013-04-08 06:55
 comments: true
 categories: